MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 ![How to set create activities form type in timeline](media\timeline-how-to-set-create-activities-form-type-1a.png "How to set create activities form type in timeline")

 1. The **Create activities** feature allows you to choose which type of form you want to work in based on your business needs.
 2. **Quick create form** appears in a model on the right.
-There are some activities which do not support quick create that will always use email for example.
+There are some activities that don't support quick create that will always use email, for example.
 For more information, see [Create or edit model-driven app quick create forms for a streamlined data entry experience](https://docs.microsoft.com/powerapps/maker/model-driven-apps/create-edit-quick-create-forms).
 <BR>**Main form** navigates you to the activity entity main form.
 For more information, see [Create or edit a model-driven app main form for an entity](https://docs.microsoft.com/powerapps/maker/model-driven-apps/create-edit-main-forms).

 > [!NOTE]